Mechanical Heart Valve Replacement Devices

 - Or, a tissue valve?

-So you know, a medical device that is implanted into the heart of a patient with valve disease, like aortic stenosis or mitral regurgitation, is called an artificial heart valve.
-You may also know that a heart has four valves -- an aortic valve, a mitral valve, a pulmonary valve and a tricuspid valve.
-When one of these valves malfunction, it can cause the heart to enlarge and lead to other complications, including congestive heart failure.
+So you know...
+A medical device that is implanted into the heart of a patient with valve disease, like aortic stenosis or mitral regurgitation, is called an artificial heart valve.
+A heart has four valves -- an aortic valve, a mitral valve, a pulmonary valve and a tricuspid valve.
+When one of these valves malfunction, it can cause the heart to enlarge and lead to other complications, including congestive heart failure and death.
+Heart valve disease is often referred to as a "silent killer" or an "insidious disease" by leading heart surgeons including Dr. Michael Mack and Dr. Raymond Singer.

 Mechanical heart valves and biological heart valves are two different types of prosthetic heart valve replacements which mimic the functions of a human valve.